UCL-ARC/green-hpc-course/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-In fact, **all** activities that we undertake as part of our research produce carbon emissions.
+In fact, **all** activities that we undertake as part of our work (and personal life) produce carbon emissions.
 While, in an ideal world, we would be able to reduce emissions from all our activities we have finite time and effort so need to prioritise based on which reduction strategies will have the largest impact.
-This means that the first step is to estimate the emissions from different activities we are involved in as part of our research, even if the estimate is very rough.
+This means that the first step is to estimate the emissions from different activities we are involved in as part of our work, even if the estimate is very rough.

 - [Travel emissions calculator (Deloitte UK)](https://www.deloitte.com/uk/en/issues/climate/content/travel-emissions-calculator.html)
 - [Emissions from laptops (Circular Computing)](https://circularcomputing.com/news/carbon-footprint-laptop/)